tig-foundation/tig-evolve/examples/science-codeevolve/README.md

-# Evolving Algorithm for TIG with OpenEvolve
+# Evolving Algorithm for TIG with CodeEvolve

 This example uses [CodeEvolve](https://github.com/inter-co/science-codeevolve.git) to optimize algorithms for TIG.